 Southern Wanderer Scenic Cruises - Akaroa

-Join us on one of our explorations of the unique coastal scenery and wildlife of Banks Peninsula.
+We have closed for the season - next availability September 2023.
+Join us then on one of our explorations of the unique coastal scenery and wildlife of Banks Peninsula.
 We specialise in adventures for small numbers (8 passengers max), with friendly, personal attention and conversational commentary providing an unforgettable experience??? not just another tour.

 Our trips pass historic sites of national significance and you will see native flora and fauna, often palm trees and penguins, albatrosses... whatever finds us out there in their wild and natural habitats.
 We visit places where the volcanic formation of the peninsula and the effects of erosion by waves and weather are vividly displayed.